cqfn/0capa/README.md

 #### Switch mode
 By default 0capa proceed project metrics and generate `CAPAs` in `Random` mode.
 But if you consider it significant you can switch mode(that was described above) simply post `@0capa-beta switch ML mode` and vise-versa.

+#### Stop suggestions
+In case you wanna to prevent spam from 0capa just post `@0capa-beta please stop` to remove your repo from sort of "white" list.

 ## How to Contribute